oliver-dvorski/QR-Dynamics-Backend/readme.md

 This app finally works with Docker.
 So installation is pretty straightforward.

 1. Set up your .env file.
 You can just copy the _.env.example_ one into _.env_ (`cp .env.example .env`) and then just adjust what you need.
 Pay close attention to the OAuth data, you'll need to first register the app with the providers (Google, Facebook, Github).
-2. Build the app: `docker-compose build -d && docker-compose up -d` (Remove the `-d` if you want to be able to stop the containers by terminating the consolse command)
+2. Build the app: `docker-compose build && docker-compose up -d` (Remove the `-d` if you want to be able to stop the containers by terminating the consolse command)
 3. Set the application key: `docker exec -it qr-dynamics_app_1 php artisan key:generate`
 4. Run the migrations: `docker exec -it qr-dynamics_app_1 php artisan migrate`